The Master of Science in Communication Sciences and Disorders Online Program From Baylor University

 If you do not have a bachelor’s degree in CSD, you may have to take leveling courses before beginning the graduate-level courses.

 To apply, you will need to submit the following items:

 Why Earn Your Master’s Degree in Communication Sciences and Disorders Online?

-Baylor University’s Communication Sciences and Disorders Department is now bringing its 50 years of SLP education experience to online learners.
-The online program utilizes the same curriculum as the on-campus program and is taught by the same Baylor faculty.
+Baylor University’s Communication Sciences and Disorders Department brings 60 years of SLP education experience to online learners.
+The online program utilizes the same curriculum as the on-campus program and is taught by expert Baylor faculty.

 With a Baylor education, you can trust that you will be prepared for your future as a knowledgeable clinician.
 From 2019 to 2022, graduates of Baylor’s online and residential CSD master’s programs had a 90.19% Praxis pass rate — and an employment rate of 96.99%.2

 As an online CSD graduate student, you will attend live online classes each week, which facilitates face-to-face interaction with your professors and peers.
 Visit the student experience page to learn more about the online learning experience for Baylor’s Master of Science (M.S.) in Communication Sciences and Disorders.